Jasonzhou97/tp/docs/UserGuide.md

 * RESERVATION_ID: Identifier combining today's or tomorrow's date (DDMMYYYY) with the unique last 4 digits of the customer's phone number and time of reservation in HHMM format (e.g., 1803202512341200 for a booking on March 18, 2025 at 1200, with phone ending in 1234).
 * NAME: Name of the person making the reservation (string)
-* PHONE_NUMBER: Contact number of the person making the reservation
+* PHONE_NUMBER: Contact number of the person making the reservation (at least 4 digits)
 * DATE: Date of reservation in DD/MM/YYYY format (e.g., 01/03/2025 for March 1, 2025)
 * TIME: Time of reservation in 24-hour HHMM format (e.g., 1800 for 6:00 PM)
-* DURATION: Duration of reservation in hours (maximum 2 hours)
+* DURATION: Duration of reservation in hours (maximum input is 12 hours)
 * NUMBER_OF_PEOPLE: Number of people for the reservation (integer)
 * TABLE_NUMBER: Assigned table number/code for the reservation
 * TAG: tags to categorize the reservation (e.g., regular, event, birthday)